 Communications & Development

-Katia is responsible for coordinating the annual fundraisers, sponsorships and expanding the organization’s grassroots fundraising capacity.
+Katia is responsible for CFJ’s individual donor fundraising activities, development project management and special project management.
 Hailing from Guayangareo Valley, she moved from Morelia, Michoacan to San Jose at the age of three and first stepped into organizing as a freshman in high school.
-She comes from a family made up of strong woman who helped center social justice in her life.
-Katia, like most of her cousins and siblings, joined Californians for Justice in high school and while at CFJ she honed her organizing, canvassing, and leadership skills.
+She comes from a family made up of strong women who helped center social justice in her life.
+Katia joined Californians for Justice in high school, and while at CFJ she honed her organizing, canvassing, fundraising, event planning, and leadership skills.
 For her, this is an opportunity to support California’s youth in building power and transforming our collective reality.
-When she’s not fundraising with the baddest team around she enjoys coloring with a nice cup of coffee to relax or even, better binge watching Netflix (purely for sociological analysis of how television and cinema reflect our current zeitgeist).
+When she’s not fundraising with the baddest team around she enjoys reading or coloring with a nice cup of coffee to relax or even, better binge watching Netflix (purely for sociological analysis of how television and cinema reflect our current zeitgeist).
+When tired of being inside she enjoys being outdoors with her partner James and their 2 fur babies Cerberus and Fenrir.

 Hannah carries out CFJ’s regional and statewide messaging and campaign efforts.
 Prior to joining Californians for Justice, Hannah spent several years as a reporter focusing on education, health care and technology for community and business papers in the Central San Joaquin Valley.
 She is a former USC Annenberg Health Journalism Fellow and lifelong resident of Fresno, Calif.
 She earned her bachelor’s degree in journalism at Washington and Lee University in Virginia.
 She is excited to take her love of language to the nonprofit world, where she can craft powerful narratives leading to social change and racial equity.
 Hannah finds social justice work to be much more satisfying than reporting on movements from the sidelines and is appreciative of the opportunity to work with students and families.
 In her spare time you can usually catch her reading, camping or relaxing with loved ones.